-Don’t forget what we always say about habits which is “what you do every day become who you are”.
-There’s no way you’ll not improve in any Nigerian language of your choice if you sleep and wake with Nollywood movies.
+Do not forget what we always say about habits which is “what you do every day become who you are”.
+There’s no way you will not improve in any Nigerian language of your choice if you sleep and wake with Nollywood movies.

 This is like reading and learning about money.
 If you form the habit of reading and learning about money for 30 days there will be a change in the way you see money.
 If you now do this for a longer period you’ll even become a guru when it comes to helping people with their financial problem.

 So watch Nigerian movies as many as you can and try to pronounce some of the words as you’re hearing them from the actors.
 Who cares if you are getting it or not just try.

 3. Use Nigerian Language Teaching Apps

 There are many Nigerian language apps that can also help you to learn a Nigerian language and these apps are free at least some of them.
 You can find most of these apps on google play store and as for the websites, you should find them just by searching on the google search engine.

 Now, what is the trick behind this?
 The trick behind this is to learn a word every day.
 When I say learn here I mean you hear the word, know the meaning and try to pronounce it.
 Then once in a while, you can use it when interacting with Nigerians.

 It might sound strange to you in your first attempts, you might even be laughed at don’t be troubled as time goes by you will be able to speak it and speak it well.
 Don’t forget it’s not about being perfect when speaking it’s about just knowing how to speak.

 That is Cara Harshman also known as Titilayo Oyinbo.
 She nicknamed herself Titilayo after immersing herself in the Yoruba language (learning and Speaking) and she speaks Yoruba well.
 It might not sound like that if an indigene but she does not care.

 4. Hang out with Nigerians